-Here we are again…the most wonderful time of the year, and the most delicious season!
+Here we are again…the most wonderful time of the year, and the most delicious season but you can still rock healthy habits this holiday season by following these tips!

 I feel like I could gain weight or feel bloated just thinking about the holidays.
 Fortunately, after years of navigating the holidays without going crazy while on a diet or throwing all caution to the wind.
 You can still maintain, and maybe even make some progress while enjoying the holidays.